farazdurrani/order-food/README.md

 3. A user can order food with or without signing up for an account.

-4. A user is sent an email when he/she creates an account, and when places an order.
-Admin also recieved an email.
-Application makes use of JavaMail API and Apache Velocity for email templates.
+4. A user is sent an email an account is made, and when an order is created.
+Admin also recieves an email.
+Application makes use of JavaMail API to send an email and Apache Velocity for email templates.

 5. This application keeps track of a session through [@SessionAttributes](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/SessionAttributes.html) and JSESSION ID as this application is deployed on a single container so above technique works.